Tank Beat: Overview

 In Tank Beat players take control of Vill Katjue, a rookie tank driver lost in the chaos of an invasion.
 The game features 24 missions as well as skirmish modes.

 The game is played with the stylus, with players drawing paths on the touch screen for their tank to follow, dragging the stylus across the screen to rotate the camera, and tapping on enemy units to fire upon them.
 More than 20 different tanks and combat vehicles such as APCs or missile launchers are available to the player, each differing in speed, defense, firepower, and weapons.
 Players can also give commands to allied AI-controlled tanks.

 The game also supports two to four-player wireless play, and online games through the Nintendo Wi-Fi Connection.

 Reception

-Tank Beat received generally negative or mixed reviews.
-The gameplay mechanics have been cited to have a "hit or miss" feel, ranging from "great fun" to "old in about two seconds".
-GameRankings, a review aggregator site, currently rates Tank Beat at 53%.
+Tank Beat received "unfavorable" reviews according to the review aggregation website Metacritic.
+The gameplay mechanics were cited to have a "hit or miss" feel, ranging from "great fun" to "old in about two seconds".
+In Japan, however, Famitsu gave it a score of all four sevens for a total of 28 out of 40.